Quiet Voices of Empire

 The historical presence of Anglo-Indian families is often overlooked in the story of empire.
 We invited descendants of one such family, sisters Kay Barnard and Elizabeth Kerr, to explore their Anglo-Indian background.

-Marie Lindley (1926-2013) was the second woman to become a Fellow of the Institute of Civil Engineers.
+Marie Lindley (1926-2013) was the second woman to become a Fellow of the Institution of Civil Engineers.
 Teckla Muhoro reflects on Marie’s life and achievements in Kenya.

 Kiribati (pronounced Kiribas) is a network of 33 low-lying islands in the central Pacific Ocean.
 Rotee Walsh, originally from the islands, responds to the oral histories of Peggy and John Mowat who worked as teachers in Kiribati the 1960s.